-- if the insured person qualifies for a claim under any Asteron Life policy - if the insured person has been diagnosed as terminally ill - if we have previously paid a trauma or cancer benefit for the insured person under any Asteron Life policy - if we have previously paid a TPD benefit to the insured person under any Asteron Life policy - if the insured person has reached their 60th birthday - if the qualifying event occurs while we are paying premiums under the We pay your premiums benefit (section 11.2.2).
+- if the person insured qualifies for a claim under any Asteron Life policy - if we have previously paid a trauma or cancer benefit for the person insured under any Asteron Life policy - if we have previously paid a TPD benefit to the person insured under any Asteron Life policy - if the insured person is aged over 60 - if the qualifying event occurs while we are paying premiums under the We pay your premiums benefit (section 11.2.2).
 The benefit will not be available until the policy anniversary immediately after the insured person stops being disabled and premium payments begin.